How to Get High Arches for Ballet Dancers: Fast Results in 2024

 TYPES OF BALLET FOOT ARCHES

-Before we look at exercises to improve arch strength and flexibility, it’s important to understand the different types of foot arches.
+Before we look at exercises to improve arch strength and flexibility, it’s important to understand the different types of ballet foot arches.

 Info graphic of different arch types: low, normal and high